dimajix/flowman/docs/spec/relation/jdbcTable.md

-# JDBC Relations
+# JDBC Table Relations

-The JDBC relation allows you to access databases using a JDBC driver.
+The `jdbcTable` relation allows you to access databases using a JDBC driver.
 Note that you need to put an appropriate JDBC driver onto the classpath of Flowman.
 This can be done by using an appropriate plugin.